robotsorcerer/Savitzky-Golay/README.md

 ### Citation

-If you used `Savitzky-Golay` in your work, please cite it.
+If you have used `Savitzky-Golay` in your work, please cite it.

 ```tex
 @misc{Savitzky-Golay,